Best Kept Village Competition 2021

-For more than 10 years now Richmond Rotary Club has organised a Best Kept Village award and this year’s winner has been named as Moulton, followed by Bellerby and Reeth.
+For more than 10 years now Richmond Rotary Club has organised a Best Kept Village award but last year the pandemic prevented it happening.

-Rotary Club member Norman Brown praised the efforts of participants and explained the way the wide-ranging contest works:
+Rotary Club member David Stewart is organising this year’s event and he explained the way that the contest works:

 ‘We send judges to all the participating villages during the same two weeks in July and they are scored on over fifteen criteria ranging from public spaces and private gardens to the condition of bus shelters, shops, guest houses and inns.
 Villages without some features are not penalised.
 After the first scoring a second visit is organised to the front runners to be sure that the scores are fair.’ he said.